Great Boston Fire of 1872: Fire department response

 At 7:24 pm, the first alarm was received from Box 52 at the corner of Summer Street and Lincoln Street.
 The first fire engine to arrive was Engine Co.
 7 from a station at 7 East Street.
 The first water on the fire came from Hose Company 2 of Hudson Street.
-By 8 pm, all of Boston's twenty-one engine companies were fighting the fire.
+By 8 pm, all of Boston's 21 engine companies were fighting the fire.
 Telegraphs were sent to surrounding towns requesting help, but the messages were delayed due to most telegraph offices already having closed for the night.
 Eventually, support arrived from fire departments in every state of New England, except Vermont.
 Of these were two Amoskeag Steamers from Manchester, New Hampshire.
 One was the first Amoskeag ever constructed (serial number 1), owned by the Manchester Fire Department; the other was the first self-propelled Amoskeag that the manufacturer sent down.
-Boston purchased the self-propelled steamer after the fire, impressed with its performance.
-The self-propelled steamer was the first one in use in the country.
+Impressed with its performance, Boston purchased the self-propelled steamer after the fire, the first one in use in the country.